Search in Category

 Don't see what you need?

-Click here to let us know and we'll help you find what you're looking for.Tripod Components
+Click here to let us know and we'll help you find what you're looking for.Why are Tripods Important For Surveying?

 - Legs: Tripod legs can be made from a variety of materials, including wood, fiberglass, steel, and aluminum.
-While steel is the most durable of these options, it’s also the most dense, so consider that if you’re planning to haul your tripods a significant distance.
-Aluminum, on the other hand, offers a great balance of durability and portability.
+Aluminum offers a great balance of durability and portability.
 If your priority is accuracy, you’ll want to go with wood or fiberglass since they’re not as susceptible to temperature changes.

 - Points: Metal points on the end of tripod legs keep tripods stable and prevent leveling tools from shifting too much during measurement.
-This is especially important for outdoor projects, but practice caution when using them indoors, as the points will scratch the floor.
+This is especially important for outdoor projects.

-- Head: Different types of heads can be attached to the tripod’s legs depending on the application.
+- Head: Different types of heads can be attached to the tripod depending on the device you are using.
 Flat heads are the most common for laser levels, but dome heads and threaded bases also have their place in survey projects.

-- During setup, pull the legs apart carefully and space them out so that they’re in the shape of an equilateral triangle.
+- During setup, pull the legs apart carefully and space them out.

-- Each point on each leg should be pushed into the ground for optimal stability and balance.
+- Each point on each leg should be pushed into the ground for stability and balance.

-- Make sure the tripod’s head is flat before attaching your laser level.
+- Make sure the tripod’s head is flat before attaching your device.

 - With adjustable leg tripods, clamp the legs at a height suitable for the user.

-- Be careful not to torque or twist any of the joints when adjusting them, as this can cause them to break over time.
+- Be careful not to torque or twist any of the joints when adjusting them.

-- Keep the tripod clean and ensure that all the joints are lubricated by using a silicone-based oil every few months.
+- Keep the tripod clean and ensure that all the joints are lubricated.

 - When transporting the tripod, wrap it with a piece of heavy material in case it falls.